Interest and penalties

 - $100; and

-- 50% of the understatement of tax and/or the overstatement of credits related to the false statement or omission.
+- 50% of the understated tax and/or the overstated credits related to the false statement or omission.

-However, if you voluntarily tell us about an amount you failed to report and/or an overstatement of credits, we may waive this penalty.
+However, if you voluntarily tell us about an amount you failed to report and/or credits you overstated, we may waive this penalty.
 For more information, see Voluntary Disclosures Program.

 Forms and publications